uoftcprg/pokerkit/docs/evaluation.rst

 Representing Cards
 ------------------

 In order to evaluate hands, one must understand how to represent cards in PokerKit.
 There are multiple ways these can be represented.
-Below statements define identical set of cards.
+The below statements define an identical set of cards.

 .. code-block:: python